Code-Institute-Submissions/Happiness-Stream-3-project/README.md

 Technologies used:
 ===========
-Django framework
+1.Django framework

-Python
+2.Python

-HTML
+3.HTML

-CSS
+4.CSS

-Bootstrap
+5.Bootstrap

-SQLite database
+6.SQLite database

 Deployment / Hosting
 ====================
-Heroku with automatic deploys from GitHub
+The web app was deployed in Heroku with automatic deploys from GitHub

 Database
 ==============